October 16-17, 1968

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-This was the final mixing session for the White Album and the longest session ever done by The Beatles.
-They entered the studio on October 16 at 5pm, to leave it on October 17 at the same time, for this 24 hours long session.
+The final mixing session for the White Album, which was also the longest session The Beatles ever did, began on October 16 at 5pm and concluded 24 hours later on October 17 at the same time.

 Can you recall the very last session you did with the Beatles as an entire group?